 - A. Enable Efficient and Effective Conduct of Business.
 Meetings will be conducted in a manner that allows the Board to efficiently and effectively conduct its business, without actual disruptions. - B. Minimizing Disruptions.
-To minimize actual disruptions at meetings: - 1.
-Speakers.
-While speaking during public hearings, members of the public must comply with Rule 6(F)(1).
-While speaking at all other times during Board meetings (including but not limited to Matters from the Public), members of the public must comply with Rule 6(D). - 2.
-Persons Physically Attending the Meeting.
+To minimize actual disruptions at meetings: - Speakers.
+Members While speaking during public hearings, members of the public who are speaking to the Board must comply with Rules 6(D) and Rule 6(F)(1), as applicable.
+Members of the public invited to speak to the Board during any agenda item).
+While speaking at all other than times during Board meetings (including but not limited to Matters from the Public or during a), members of the public hearing must comply with Rule 6(D). - Persons Physically Attending the Meeting.
 Any person physically attending a meeting must comply with the following: - a.
 Sounds.
-Persons may not clap or make sounds in support of or in opposition to any matter during the meeting, except to applaud during the Resolutions.
-Proclamations and Recognitions portion of the meeting.
+Persons may not clap or make sounds in support of or in opposition to any matter during the meeting, except to applaud during the Proclamations and Recognitions portion of the meeting.
 Instead of making sounds, persons who are not speaking at the podium or other location provided for the meeting are encouraged to raise their hands to indicate their support or opposition to any item during the meeting.
-Cell phones and other electronic devices shall-must be muted. - b.
-Other Behavior.
-Persons may not act in a manner, make sounds, or both, that actually disrupts the Board meeting. - c.
+Cell phones and other electronic devices shall be muted. - Other Behavior.
+Persons may not act in a manner, make sounds, or both, that actually disruptdisrupts the Board meeting. - c.
 Signs.
 Signs are permitted in the meeting room so long as they are not attached to any stick or pole and do not obstruct the view of persons physically attending the meeting. - C. Guidelines Stated on the Final Agenda.
 The Guidelines stated on the Final Agenda apply during each Board meeting.
-The Board may amend the Guidelines from time to time without amending these Rules provided that the Guidelines are consistent with these Rules.

-- D. Chair May Maintain Order.
-The Chair is to maintain order of the meeting, including the following: - 1.
-Controlling Disruptive Behavior of Persons Physically Attending the Meeting.
+The Board may amend the Guidelines from time to time without amending these Rules provided that the Guidelines are consistent with these Rules. - D. Chair May Maintain Order.
+The Chair is to maintain order of the meeting, including the following: - Controlling Disruptive Behavior of Persons Physically Attending the Meeting.
 The Chair may ask any person physically attending a meeting whose behavior is so disruptive as to prevent the orderly conduct of the meeting to cease the conduct.
-If the conduct continues, the Chair may ask the Clerk to silence the audio of that person and may order the removal of that person from the meeting. - 2.
-Controlling Disruptive Behavior of Persons Participating Through Electronic Communication Means.
+If the conduct continues, the Chair may ask the Clerk to silence the audio of that person and may order the removal of that person from the meeting.

+2. Controlling Disruptive Behavior of Persons Participating Through Electronic Communication Means.
 The Chair may ask any person participating in a meeting through electronic communication means whose behavior is so disruptive as to prevent the orderly conduct of the meeting to cease the conduct.
 If the conduct continues, the Chair may ask the Clerk to silence the audio and hide the video of that person.